-Like it or not, in American society it’s not uncommon to measure ourselves and others by career status and achievement.
-Leaving a job for good can provoke an identity crisis for some.
+Like it or not, it’s not uncommon to measure ourselves and others by career status and achievement.
+Leaving work forever can provoke an identity crisis for some.

-But there are many options to withdrawing from work completely.
-For example, workers may transition to an “encore career” in their profession or elsewhere to use their skills in new way.
+But there are many alternatives to withdrawing from work completely.
+For example, workers may transition to an “encore career” in their profession or elsewhere to use their skills in a new way.

-A raft of websites is available to help older workers find encore careers and deploy skills they spent decades acquiring and perfecting.
+Several websites can help older workers find encore careers and deploy skills they spent decades acquiring and perfecting.

 5. Retain social networks

-After decades of employment many or most of your friends may be your co-workers.
-Leaving that world can be a shock to the system, and 43 percent of people over 60 reported feeling lonely on a regular basis, says U.S. News & World Report, citing a study from the University of California, San Francisco.
+After decades of employment, co-workers may be among your closest friends.
+Leaving that world can be a shock to the system, and 43% of people over 60 reported feeling lonely on a regular basis, says U.S. News & World Report, citing a study from the University of California, San Francisco.

 The lesson: Working helps retain vital connections.
-If you do stop, you can take steps to build new social networks through church, neighborhood, classes, clubs and elsewhere.
+If you retire, take steps to build new social networks through church, neighborhood, classes, clubs and elsewhere.